 Another 2 days off is coming to an end as I have to work the weekend this week- the schedule we work gives us every other weekend off.
 But if I can make it through the weekend, I have the next eleven days off!!!
 Woopie!
 The benefits of having to keep your vacation time accrued within established limits.
 Too much time on the books.

 Nothing much happening here... have had more photo opportunity regarding the galleries I'm maintaining.
-I've added quite a bit to the Bulgarian gallery (have a look) AND, though I was dreading it, began my DDR gallery.
-Only four images posted so far, but it is a beginning.
-And I did shoot a bunch this morning, so look for more before the day's done.
+I've added quite a bit to the Bulgarian gallery (have a look)

 We must have moved to Blackheath towards the end of 1942 - a big thing to happen to a small boy.
 I had left all of my old friends behind and would be years before I saw some of them again.
 I think, initially, I was sent to a local prep school which was a short distance away in another part of the Heath.
 The English school system is quite different to most others.